saferpay/sndbx/texts/intro.md

 <dl class="dl-horizontal">
   <dt>Capture</dt>
-  <dd>Capture notwendig</dd>
+  <dd>Capture required</dd>
   <dt>Batch</dt>
-  <dd>Tagesabschluss notwendig</dd>
+  <dd>Daily closing required</dd>
   <dt>SCD</dt>
-  <dd>Secure Alias Store verfügbar</dd>
+  <dd>Secure Alias Store available</dd>
   <dt>Refund</dt>
-  <dd>Gutschriften durchführbar</dd>
+  <dd>Credits payments can be made</dd>
   <dt>Recurring</dt>
-  <dd>Wiederkehrende Zahlungen</dd>
+  <dd>Recurring payments</dd>
   <dt>DCC</dt>
-  <dd>DCC verfügbar</dd>
+  <dd>DCC available</dd>
   <dt>3-D Secure</dt>
-  <dd>3-D Secure verfügbar</dd>
+  <dd>3-D Secure available</dd>
   <dt>MOTO</dt>
-  <dd>Mail Phone Order verfügbar</dd>
+  <dd>Mail Phone Order available</dd>
 </dl>

 <<<---

-## <a name="capture-batch"></a> Capture (Verbuchung) und der Tagesabschluss
+## <a name="capture-batch"></a> Capture and Daily Closing

-Diese beiden Funktionen gehören wohl zu den weniger beachteten, aber äußerst wichtigen Saferpay-Funktionen.
-Beide stehen im direkten Zusammenhang und werden sie nicht ausgelöst, so wird es keine Auszahlung an das Händlerkonto geben.
+These two features are extremely important Saferpay features.
+Depending on the means of payment, the two can be directly associated with each other and they must be carried out for cash flow to the merchant’s account.

-### Der Capture
+### Capture

-[Der Capture](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Capture) ist dafür gedacht eine Zahlung zu finalisieren.
-Solange eine Transaktion nicht durch den Capture gelaufen ist, wird der Betrag für sie reserviert, aber nicht ausgezahlt.
-API seitig erhalten sie über den parameter „Status“ Auskunft (Beachten sie dass dies nur ein Ausschnitt der Daten ist):
+[Capture](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Capture) serves to book and thus to conclude a payment.
+As long as a transaction has not passed through the capture, the amount is merely reserved (“authorised”) and has not yet been paid.
+On the API side, you receive information about the transaction via the “Status” parameter (note that this is only a part of the data):

 --->>>